 One dangerous trap many B2B product teams find themselves in is landing a large customer—say, a multibillion-dollar corporation in the Fortune 100—only to find that customer continuously demanding more.
 More customization.
 Expanded functionalities.
 Extra training and support resources.
 More everything.

 Let’s say a big corporate customer demands you add something to your product roadmap.
-Or that your team make other concessions just for them.
+Or that your team makes other concessions just for them.
 You need to first weigh the costs of fulfilling those requests against other strategic goals.

 The thought of losing the business of these large companies can be intimidating.
 But you can’t let that fear blind you to the even-greater risks of veering off-track from your product’s strategic plan.